The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Introduction

-Reconsidering various publications on the MIT in other materials, Refs.\ \onlinecite{Shaf.etal.89, Stu.etal.93, Ros.etal.80, Ros.etal.83, Tho.etal.83, Waf.etal.99, Sara.Dai.02, Dai.etal.91, Wata.etal.98, Mis.etal.11, Sac.etal.11}, from the same perspective, we expose similar inconsistencies: Also in these cases, the behavior of $\mbox{d} \ln \sigma / \mbox{d} \ln T$, obtained numerically from the measurements without making any assumptions, is not consistent with the common interpretation in terms of a continuous MIT with, on the metallic side, $\sigma(T)$ following $\sigma = a + b\,T^p$ where $p = 1/2$ or $1/3$.
-Hence, such disproofs of the finite minimum metallic conductivity hypothesis cannot be considered as conclusive.
-Simultaneously, we uncover indications that the MIT should be discontinuous at $T = 0$, which are common to a series of studies on different materials.
-In several cases, however, the $T$ dependence of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ exhibits maxima which are incompatible with this interpretation.
-Since they are experiment-specific, further, precise investigations of the same $T$ range are needed.
+The observations described in the previous two paragraphs suggest to take a broader view.
+Thus, in the following, we here examine various publications on the MIT in other solids, Refs.\ \onlinecite{Shaf.etal.89, Stu.etal.93, Ros.etal.80, Ros.etal.83, Tho.etal.83, Waf.etal.99, Sara.Dai.02, Dai.etal.91, Wata.etal.98, Wojt.etal.86, Dietl.etal.86, Glod.etal.93, Mis.etal.11, Sac.etal.11}, from the same perspective.
+In doing so, one is confronted with similar problems as for GeSb$_2$Te$_4$: In numerous cases, the behavior of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ obtained numerically from the measurements without making any assumptions is not consistent with the common interpretation in terms of a continuous MIT with, on the metallic side, $\sigma(T)$ following $\sigma = a + b\,T^p$ where $p = 1/2$ or $1/3$.
+More precisely, for many samples which are classified as metallic in the publications cited above, $\mbox{d} \ln \sigma / \mbox{d} \ln T$ in fact increases with decreasing $T$ over a wide $T$ range, whereas a decrease is expected according to the ansatz $\sigma(T) = a + b\,T^p$.

+One result of this examination is particularly striking: For various solids, there are even allegedly metallic samples for which the $T$ dependence of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ has negative slope in spite of $\sigma(T)$ decreasing so slowly with $T$ that $\mbox{d} \ln \sigma / \mbox{d} \ln T \ll 1/3$. -- Remarkably, below about 2~K, also one of the CdSe:In samples from Refs.\ \onlinecite{Zha.etal.90,Aha.etal.92,Zha.Sara.95} shows exactly this correlation, although it is claimed to exhibit hopping conduction in those publications. --

+These findings provide valuable information about the character of the MIT: First, the disproofs of the finite minimum metallic conductivity hypothesis in the analyzed publications, which are based on augmented power law fits with $p = 1/2$ or $1/3$, cannot be considered conclusive.
+Second, the here observed correlation between value and sign of the slope of $\mbox{d} \ln \sigma / \mbox{d} \ln T(T)$ indicates that, in the limit $T \rightarrow 0$, the control parameter dependence of $\sigma$ is very likely discontinuous at the MIT. -- We substantiate this implication by comparing flow diagrams of $\mbox{d} \ln \sigma / \mbox{d} \ln T(T)$ obtained from four qualitatively different phenomenological models in a separate section of the present review. --

+In several cases, however, the $T$ dependence of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ exhibits a maximum which is incompatible with the seemingly generic behavior of this quantity, as it has been described and interpreted in the previous three paragraphs.
+Since these maxima are experiment-specific, further, very careful investigations of the same $T$ range are needed.
 In this way, we identify key points for the design of future related experiments.